hmc-sysadmin/labs/apache.md

                 connections will prefer the server's cipher preference order when choosing a cipher.

-        -
-        :   In the `<Directory>` section, whose file condition should stay the same, the `SSLRequireSSL` directory denies the client access when SSL is not used for the HTTP request a.k.a.
+        - In the `<Directory>` section, whose file condition should stay the same, the `SSLRequireSSL` directory denies the client access when SSL is not used for the HTTP request a.k.a.
 HTTPS is not used, though it isn't as effective as the next configuration.

-        **ERROR!!** If you encounter the SSL error "unable to get local issuer certificate," there is a way to fix it!
-Go to the file `00_default_ssl_vhost.conf` and change the
-        `SSLCertificateKeyFile` and `SSLCertificateFile` to the path of certificate and key you created.
+            **Warning**: Notice that you allow connections over SSL from *all* IP addresses.
+You can change `Allow from all` to allow from only certain IPs, as you did for the non-SSL version.

-        NOTE: There shoud be two lines of `</IfDefine>` at the end of the config file.
+        NOTE: There should be two lines of `</IfDefine>` at the end of the config file.
 This is because the new `<IfDefine>` section is nested within our `<IfDefine DEFAULT_VHOST>` section.\
         *For more information and examples, visit:*\
         <http://httpd.apache.org/docs/2.2/mod/mod_ssl.html>

-    6. Don't forget to reload apache!

-    7. Now you can try this out by using `https://` in place of `http://`.
-Since the certificate created is extremely sketchy, some browsers would ask if you really want to continue.
+Now you can try this out by using `https://` in place of `http://`.
+Since the certificate created is extremely sketchy, some browsers might ask if you really want to continue.
 Follow the steps to progress, and you should find yourself at the admin page once again.
 With the current settings, you will only go through a ssl-secured network when `https://` is used. `http://` will still go through normal, unsecure connections.

+If you encounter the SSL error "unable to get local issuer certificate," there is a way to fix it!
+Go to the file `00_default_ssl_vhost.conf` and change the `SSLCertificateKeyFile` and `SSLCertificateFile` to the path of certificate and key you created.

--   SSL (required)- set so that all attempts to access the site will go through ssl-encryption
+Now you can set up your site so that **all attempts to access the site will go through SSL.**

-    1. This is actually really simple. in the `<VirtualHost *:80>` section of the admin's conf file, add the following lines:
+  1. In the `<VirtualHost *:80>`
+        section of the admin's conf file, add the following lines:

             RewriteEngine On
             RewriteCond %{HTTPS} !on
             RewriteRule ^/(.*) https://%{SERVER_NAME}%{REQUEST_URI} [R]

-        -
-        :   Like SSLEngine, the `RewriteEngine` directive enables or disables the runtime rewriting engine.
+        - Like SSLEngine, the `RewriteEngine` directive enables or disables the runtime rewriting engine.

-        -
-        :   `RewriteCond` defines the condition under which rewriting will take place, while `RewriteRule` defines the rules for the rewriting engine.
+        - `RewriteCond` defines the condition under which rewriting will take place, while `RewriteRule` defines the rules for the rewriting engine.

         *For more information and examples, visit:*\
         <http://httpd.apache.org/docs/current/mod/mod_rewrite.html>

-    2. Don't forget to reload apache!

-    3. Now, when you try to access `http://...`, it should automatically connect to `https://...`.
+  1. Now, when you try to access `http://...`, it should automatically connect to `https://...`.
 In other words, you will always go through a secure connection!

 Great!
 Now you have configured a (relatively) secure website, with an even more secure admin site.

-You're probably aware by now that others *still* can't connect to your shiny new website.
+You're probably aware by now that others
+*still* can't connect to your shiny new website.
 That doesn't make your boss very happy, so it is your job as the system administrator to get that working.